Congratulations! Cynthia Bailey & Mike Hill Tie The Knot, #RHOA & #RHOP Housewives Attend

 Cynthia Bailey is a married woman again!

-The Real Housewife of Atlanta wed her sportscaster sweetie Mike Hill in a lavish celebration attended by family, friends, and Bravo cameras at Acworth, Georgia’s Governors Towne Club.
+The Real Housewife of Atlanta wed her sportscaster sweetie Mike Hill in a lavish celebration attended by family, friends, and presumably Bravo cameras at Acworth, Georgia’s Governors Towne Club.

 “Mike and I are elated that today has finally come!
 10/10/20 is and always will be our perfect date.
 We are not perfect, but, are perfect for each other,” Mrs. Hill told PEOPLE about the big day.
 “We are living in a very different time, and now more than ever we realize that life is too short, and to never take anything for granted.
 We are so grateful to have found each other.
 Love with the help of God conquers all.”